 d) Incentive Compensation Program.
-In order to enhance consistency in sales efforts for products offered inside and outside of the Exchange, Contractor shall consider information provided by the Exchange regarding sales commissions in order to credit the agent’s sale of QHPs through Covered California for Small Business to the agent’s sale of Contractor’s policies outside the Exchange for purposes of determining agent’s aggregate sales that shall be used by Contractor to determine incentive or other compensation payable by Contractor to agent.
+In order to enhance consistency in sales efforts for products offered inside and outside of the Exchange, Contractor shall consider information provided by the Exchange regarding sales commissions in order to credit the Agent’s sale of QHPs through Covered California for Small Business to the Agent’s sale of Contractor’s policies outside the Exchange for purposes of determining Agent’s aggregate sales that shall be used by Contractor to determine incentive or other compensation payable by Contractor to Agent.
 Contractor shall provide information as may reasonably be required by the Exchange from time to time to monitor Contractor’s compliance with the requirements set forth in this section.

 e) Agent Appointments.
 Agents enrolling Employers in Covered California for Small Business do not need to be appointed by each individual health plan that participates in Covered California for Small Business.
-As long as the agent is licensed by the California Department of Insurance and certified by Covered California, the agent may enroll employers in Covered California for Small Business.
-The Exchange’s appointment standards are intended to encourage all qualified agents who sell for Covered California for Small Business to maintain or receive issuer appointments; provided, however that not all qualified agents are required to receive an issuer appointment in order to sell QHPs through Covered California for Small Business.
-Contractor shall not take any action that may restrict agents certified by the Exchange from becoming appointed by all Health Insurance Issuers that elect to market products through an agent.
+As long as the Agent is licensed by the California Department of Insurance and certified by Covered California, the Agent may enroll Employers in Covered California for Small Business.
+The Exchange’s appointment standards are intended to encourage all qualified Agents who sell for Covered California for Small Business to maintain or receive issuer appointments; provided, however that not all qualified Agents are required to receive an issuer appointment in order to sell QHPs through Covered California for Small Business.
+Contractor shall not take any action that may restrict Agents certified by the Exchange from becoming appointed by all Health Insurance Issuers that elect to market products through an Agent.

 f) Agent Conduct.
-The Exchange shall implement policies, procedures, training, monitoring and other processes to assure that agents who sell Contractor’s QHPs through Covered California for Small Business will fairly and objectively represent all Health Insurance Issuers and all products offered on the Exchange that market through agents in order to present health plan options in an unbiased manner and that minimizes steerage..
+The Exchange shall implement policies, procedures, training, monitoring and other processes to ensure that Agents who sell Contractor’s QHPs through Covered California for Small Business will fairly and objectively represent all Health Insurance Issuers and all products offered on the Exchange that market through Agents in order to present health plan options in an unbiased manner and that minimizes steerage..

 g) Training.
 Agents shall receive training and certification in order to promote the offer of the broad array of potential products available to potential enrollees.